Virginia Tech® home

 fluid echoes

 Virtual reality (VR) is an emerging technology of artistic expression that enables live, immersive aesthetics for interactive media.
 However, VR-based interactive media are often consumed in a solitary set-up and cannot be shared in social settings.
 Having a VR-headset for every bystander and synchronizing headsets can be costly and cumbersome.
 In practice, a secondary screen is provided to bystanders and shows what the VR user is seeing.
 However, the bystanders cannot have a holistic view this way.
 To engage the bystanders in the VR-based interactive media, we propose a technique with which the bystanders can see the VR headset user and their experience from a third person perspective.
 We have developed a physical apparatus for the bystanders to see the VR environment through a tablet screen.
 We use the motion tracking system to create a virtual camera in VR and map the apparatus’ physical location to the location of the virtual camera.
 The bystanders can use the apparatus like a camera viewfinder to freely move and see the virtual world through and control their viewpoint as active spectators.
 We hypothesize that this form of third person view will improve the bystanders’ engagement and immersiveness.
 Also, we anticipate that the audience members’ control over their POV will enhance their agency in their viewing experience.
 We plan to test our hypotheses through user studies to confirm if our approach improves the bystanders’ experience.
-This project is conducted in collaboration with Dr. Sangwon Lee in CS and Zach Duer in Visual Arts, supported by the Institute for Creativity, Arts, and Technology (ICAT) and National Science Foundation.
+This project is conducted in collaboration with Dr. Sangwon Lee in CS and Zach Duer in Visual Arts, supported by the Institute for Creativity, Arts, and Technology (ICAT) and National Science Foundation (NSF).

 VR Viewfinder

-In this research project, we tie together the beauty in visual art and music by developing a sonification system that maps image characteristics (e.g., salient regions) and semantics (e.g., art style, historical period, feeling evoked) to relevant sound structures.
+In this new AAR framework, we tie together the beauty in visual art and music by developing a sonification system that maps image characteristics (e.g., salient regions) and semantics (e.g., art style, historical period, feeling evoked) to relevant sound structures.
 The goal of this project is to be able to produce music that is not only unique and high-quality, but is also fitting to the artistic pieces from which the data were mapped from.
 To this end, we have interviewed experts from the fields of music, sonification, and visual arts and extracted key factors to make appropriate mappings.
 We plan to conduct successive empirical experiments with various design alternatives.
 A combination of JythonMusic, Python and machine learning algorithms has been used to develop the sonification algorithms.

 dancer sonification